Village Craft and Candle

 -

-× This product page says to click link to view a video, but there is no video at the link destination.
+× This product page said to click link to view a video, but there was no video at the link destination.

 Dead links should be removed to not falsely advertise resources that don't exist.